AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-07-23-pira-design-and-use.md

 ### Use least privilege

 PIRA applies best-effort security hardening, but security incidents remain possible.
-I have not observed a PIRA-caused security incident in current tests or in my work with Yuhao, but that is limited evidence—not a guarantee.
+I have not observed a PIRA-caused security incident in current tests or practical use, but that is limited evidence—not a guarantee.

 Give the agent only the access it needs.
 Sandbox unfamiliar programs, protect credentials, and require human approval for external actions.
 Do not connect an agent blindly to email, messaging, publishing, deployment, financial, or account-management systems.